Civil Cases - Case Management Procedures

 The foregoing notwithstanding, I have no desire to resolve every little squabble.
 I expect counsel to work together cooperatively and reasonably to resolve problems and expedite discovery.
 When problems of any sort arise - including problems due to unresponsiveness on the part of opposing counsel - contact my chambers promptly for assistance.

-6. Conduct of Discovery Generally and at Depositions in Particular
+6. Conduct During Discovery and at Depositions in Particular

 Behavior that would not occur in open court before a judge and jury may not take place during discovery.